 1. Helps control weight.

 According to a research study published in the October 2009 issue of “Molecular Nutrition & Food Research” a compound in oatmeal known as β-glucan reduces appetite by increasing the hunger-fighting hormone cholecystokinin.

 2. Reduces blood pressure.

 We all know that heart disease is a major problem in North America and throughout the world.
-One study published in the American Journal of Clinical Nutrition found that a diet which includes plenty of whole-grains (such as oats or wholemeal bread) is just as effective as taking anti-hypertensive medication to lower blood pressure!
+One study found that a diet which includes plenty of whole-grains (such as oats or wholemeal bread) is just as effective as taking anti-hypertensive medication to lower blood pressure.

-3. Reduces cholesterol.
+3. Reduces cholesterol

 Soluble fiber helps your intestinal tract trap substances associated with blood cholesterol.
-Studies show that people with high blood cholesterol who eat just 3 g of soluble fiber per day can reduce their total cholesterol by 8% to 23% (remember that one cup of oats yields 4 g)!
+Studies show that people with high blood cholesterol who eat just 3 g of soluble fiber per day can reduce their total cholesterol by 8% to 23%. (remember that one cup of oats yields 4 g)!

-4. Shields your skin.
+4. Shields your skin

 If you look closely on the labels of some of your lotions or face creams, you probably will see oatmeal in there.
 At some point in history, someone discovered how great oatmeal is for dry, itchy, irritated skin.

-5. Lowers risk of colon cancer.
+5. Lowers risk of colon cancer

 Cancer of the colon is horrible and can be very painful.
 One study, pooled by researchers in Britain and the Netherlands, published evidence that there was a link between people who ate a high fiber diet (mainly from whole grains and cereals like oats) to a lower risk of colorectal cancer.

 6. Stabilizes blood sugar

-In my opinion, oatmeal’s low glycemic index is one of the best benefits.
+Oatmeal’s low glycemic index is one of the best benefits.
 In fact, one study in the Journal of Clinical Nutrition mentioned that diet producing a low glycemic response is associated with significantly less insulin resistance and significantly lower prevalence of the metabolic syndrome, risk of type 2 diabetes, and risk of coronary artery disease, than with a diet producing a high glycemic response.

 7. Athletic performance.

 Oatmeal is a great carbohydrate and protein source, providing calories and energy for energy needs.
 Oats have been shown in scientific studies to favorably alter metabolism and enhance performance when ingested 45 minutes to 1 hour before exercise of moderate intensity.

 8. Enhances immune response to disease.

 Essentially, because of oatmeal’s unique fiber called beta-glucan, it helps neutrophils travel to the site of an infection more quickly and enhances their ability to eliminate the bacteria they find there.

-9. Helps you sleep.
+9. Helps you sleep

 Our society has ingrained in us that oatmeal is a breakfast food, although it is also a wise choice before bedtime.
 In fact, the Scottish recommend a bowl of oatmeal in the evening to get you feeling nice and sleepy.

 Why is oatmeal good before bed?
 Well, oats actually contain melatonin and complex carbohydrates that can help more tryptophan get into the brain and help you sleep.

 10. Promotes antioxidant activity

 Antioxidants are important because they protect your cells from free radicals, which are molecules you produce through metabolism and exposure to environmental toxins.
 Free radicals increase your risk for cancer and heart disease because they are unstable.

 Avenanthramides antioxidants inhibit inflammation and boost your production of nitric oxide, which prevents hardening of your arteries.
-In fact, a study published in 2010 in “Nutrition and Cancer” showed the avenanthramides in oats decreased the spread of colon cancer cells.
+In fact, a study published in 2010 in Nutrition and Cancer showed the avenanthramides in oats decreased the spread of colon cancer cells.

-Lastly, it is important to know that there are many different types of oatmeal.
-Instant oatmeal, Oat Bran, Rolled Oats, Steel Cut Oats, Oat Groats, and so on.
+Lastly, it is important to know that there are many different types of oatmeal: Instant oatmeal, Oat Bran, Rolled Oats, Steel Cut Oats, Oat Groats, and so on.
 I find they all taste quite different and also have different nutritional value and cooking times.